InterCity 125: Cross-Country Route

-After privatisation, the Cross-Country Route was operated by Virgin CrossCountry, who replaced their InterCity 125 trains in the period 2002–2004 with Bombardier Voyager high-speed DMUs.
-Most of the former Virgin CrossCountry fleet were stored for several years but a few ran on the Midland Mainline.
+After privatisation, the Cross Country Route was operated by Virgin CrossCountry, who replaced their InterCity 125 trains in the period 2002–2004 with Bombardier Voyager high-speed DMUs.
+Most of the former Virgin CrossCountry fleet were stored for several years but a few ran on the Midland Main Line for the train company Midland Mainline.

-In 2007 the franchise passed to Arriva CrossCountry.
-Because of overcrowding, the company reintroduced five HSTs to supplement its Voyagers.
+In 2007, the franchise passed to Arriva CrossCountry.
+In response to overcrowding, the company reintroduced five HST sets to supplement its Voyagers.